 Children who have an Education, Health and Care (EHC) plan or a statement of Special Educational Need where the school is named as the most appropriate educational setting for the child will be admitted.

 To apply for a place at this school, the parent must complete a common application form (CAF) available from the local authority in which the child lives.
-The parent will be advised of the outcome of the application on 1 March 2018 or the next working day, initially by a letter or email from the local authority on behalf of the governing body.
+The parent will be advised of the outcome of the application on 1 March 2024 or the next working day, initially by a letter or email from the local authority on behalf of the admissions authority.

 If the parent is required to provide supplemental evidence to support the application (e.g. a baptismal certificate), this evidence should be provided at the time of application.
-If not provided, evidence may be sought by the governing body following the closing date for applications.
+If not provided, evidence may be sought by the admissions authority following the closing date for applications.
 This information must have been correct at the date of closing for applications.

 Late applications will be administered in accordance with the local authority coordinated admissions scheme.
 Parents are encouraged to ensure that their application is received on time.

 A request may be made for a child to be admitted outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.